google/santa-tracker-web/README.md

 # Development Guide

-Santa Tracker uses an App Shell model (provided under `prod/`), as well as individual scenes which run within an `iframe`.
-Each scene can also be run independently for testing.
+The serving script `./serve.js` will listen on [http://localhost:8000](localhost:8000) by default.
+This serves the contents of `prod/`, which provides the "host" which fundamentally loads scenes in frames.

+Scenes are served from the static host, by default, hosted at [http://127.0.0.1:8080/st/](127.0.0.1:8080/st/).
+This is intentionally not equal to "localhost" so that prod and static run in isolated contexts.
+To load individual scenes without their host, find them under /st/static/scenes/.
+Scores, audio, some UI, and gamepads will not function as they are provided by the prod "host".

+As of 2019, development requires Chrome or a Chrome-like browser.

 ## New Scene

+Scenes are fundamentally just pages loaded in an `<iframe>`.
+You can write them in any way you like, but be sure to call out to the 'host API' to play audio, report scores, or request other things like the display of tutorials.

-To add a new scene, you'll need to update some locations.
+To add a new scene, you'll need to:

-1. The [`scenes.json5`](scenes.json5) file is the master definition for all scenes.
-   It contains details about each scene's colors, rotation, category, strings etc.
-2. Every scene should have associated PNG assets.
+* Create the `static/scenes/sceneName` folder, adding `index.html`, which runs code in ES modules only:

+  1. Ensure you include `<script type="module">` that imports `src/scene/api.js`, which sets up the connection to the prod "host".
+  2. Optionally listen to events from the API, such as 'pause', 'resume', and 'restart'; and configure an `api.ready(() => { ... })` callback that is triggered when the scene is to be swapped in
+  3. Import `./:closure.js` if you're writing Closure-style code―this will compile everything under `js/`
+  4. For more information, see an existing scene like [boatload](static/scenes/boatload/index.html) or [santaselfie](static/scenes/santaselfie/index.html)

+* Add associated PNGs:

   * `static/img/scenes/sceneName_2x.png` (950x564) and `sceneName_1x.png` (475x282)
   * `prod/images/og/sceneName.png` (1333x1000)

+* Name the scene inside [strings](static/src/strings/scenes.json).

 ## Environment